junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The view on the movie screen shifts from the apartment, to the stairs leading down the building, to the street.
 It's unstable, almost like those hand-held camera shots from some new-age Hollywood experiment movies that Dean occasionally, accidentally ran into but never quite liked.

-He can feel his feet step on the peddled road, walking so fast that it's almost like running, but each step uneven and rushed, like a kid newly learns how to walk.
+He can feel his feet step on the peddled road, walking so fast that it's almost like running, but each step is uneven and rushed, like a kid newly learns how to walk.
 Chilly night wind brushes his skin.
 The air is fresh and damp.

 He wants to slow down, turn around, go back inside.
 He thinks about the motion, but his feet just keep moving on.

-Dean feels his heart beats fast in his chest.
-But he doesn't know which chest he's thinking about, the real one in his body that he has lost control of like riding a race car with a broken brake line, or the one his palm is pressed right now, inside this movie theater -- which, now that he looks at it, apart from being a dark space full of chairs and the big screen, doesn't really have anything else, especially not any door.
+Dean feels his heart beating fast in his chest.
+But he doesn't know which chest he's thinking about, the real one in his body that he has lost control of like riding a race car with a broken brake line, or the one his palm is pressing upon right now, inside this movie theater -- which, now that he looks at it, apart from being a dark space full of chairs and the big screen, doesn't really have anything else, especially not any door.
 He's about ninety-five percent sure this isn't a real place, maybe just some imaginary place in his head.

 "Cas?"
 Dean doesn't know what to do.
-All he can do is trying Cas's name and staring at the screen.
+All he can do is call Cas's name and stare at the screen.
 It seems reasonable to assume this has something to do with his suddenly angry ghost friend.

 There is no answer.

-But the view shifts slower when it starts strolling down the street leading to the river.
+But the view shifts more slowly when it starts strolling down the street leading to the river.
 The view is actually calming and beautiful.
-Dean realizes he's always been enjoying the view of the river from his apartment window, from high above, he barely ever comes down here to see how it looks like up close.
-The water looks like rippling black mirror, sprinkled with colorful lights from the cars, lamps, and store LEDs.
+Dean realizes he's always been enjoying the view of the river from his apartment window, from high above; he barely ever comes down here to see what it looks like up close.
+The water looks like a rippling black mirror, sprinkled with colorful lights from the cars, lamps, and store LEDs.
 It's peaceful to just stand by the shore, watching the light waving gently on the surface as if the light itself is made of liquid.

 Cas must be seeing the same, for he stops walking, just standing there, staring at the river.